studioalex/hora/apps/documentation/docs/guide/custom_data_rendering.md

 It is also possible to provide custom rendering for the Grid Header Fields.
 Note by default the Grid Header Fields are enabled, and can be disabled by settings the Grid property `isHeaderVisible` to `false`.

-Scoped slots for the header cells uses a special naming convention of `header-<fieldkey>` respectively.
+Scoped slots for the header fields uses a special naming convention of `header-<fieldkey>` respectively.

 ### Example: Custom header rendering with scoped slots